Language and Culture in Florence

 - Program includes museum visits and organized group activities

-- Students attend one cooking classe and learn to prepare authentic Italian food
+- Students attend one cooking class and learn to prepare authentic Italian food

 - The Department of French, Francophone and Italian Studies awards multiple scholarships for this program.
-Click here to read more and to apply for the scholarship.
+Read more and apply for the scholarship.

 The Italian Summer Language Institute will be offered in Florence, Italy, for students who wish to study the Italian language at any level, from beginning to advanced.
 Students attend the Scuola Toscana for either June, July, or June and July.
 Scuola Toscana is located in the historic center of Florence, near the most important museums and piazzas in the city.

 Classes are generally limited to 7-8 students and are conducted in Italian by native Italian instructors.
 For each one-month course of study, the student has classes each morning, five days per week, museum visits, and organized group activities.
 In addition, students will attend a cooking class where they will learn how prepare an authentic Italian primi (first-course dishe) and a dessert.
 Weekends and afternoons are free.
 General cultural assignments are given by the Program Director to supplement the students’ language training program and overall appreciation of Florence.

 Arrive Florence (move in with host family): Sunday, May 21, 2023

 Arrive Florence (move in with host family): Sunday, June 18, 2023

 Students who have a GPA in Italian language courses lower than 3.0 at the time of application should consult with the Program Director.

 - ITAL 110 Elementary Italian I. (5 credits) Essentials of grammar and composition, reading of simple texts, practice in pronunciation and speaking.